-At December 31, 2017, we had borrowed under 10 loans primarily intended to finance the acquisition of scientific and information technology equipment.
-The total principal amount outstanding was €3.5 million.
+At December 31, 2017 and June 30, 2018, we had borrowed under multiple bank loans primarily intended to finance the acquisition of scientific and information technology equipment.
+The total principal amount outstanding was \leq 3.5 million and \leq 3.7 million as of December 31, 2017 and June 30, 2018, respectively.
 These bank loans carry fixed interest rates of between 0.36% and 2.0% and are generally payable over periods ranging from three to five years from the original date of the loan.